 What Does a Nuclear Technician Do?

-If you’re interested in science and technology, then consider becoming a nuclear technician.
-These technicians typically work in nuclear energy production or assist in nuclear research.
+If you’re interested in science and technology, consider becoming a nuclear technician.
+These specialized technicians, also called nuclear mechanics or nuclear techs, work in nuclear energy production or nuclear research.

 - Monitor the performance of nuclear reactors and other equipment

 - Operate and maintain radiation monitoring equipment and measure radiation levels

 - Collect and test samples of air, water and soil

 - Follow all safety procedures, including wearing special gear such as hardhats and protective suits

 How To Become A Nuclear Technician: FAQs

 Nuclear technician requirements: What training do I need?

 A high school diploma or equivalent is required, so focus on science and math classes if you haven’t earned your diploma yet.
 Most employers look for an associate degree in nuclear science or nuclear technology.
 Some technicians gain extensive experience through the U.S. Navy’s Naval Nuclear Power School.